Welcome to the All Saints Nursery class page,

 What does your child need to bring to nursery?

-Children need to wear a waterproof coat and waterproof shoes as outdoor learning is an important part of our curriculum.
+Children need to wear a warm, waterproof coat and waterproof shoes as outdoor learning is an important part of our curriculum.
 Please bring a bag of labelled spare clothes for your child, including socks, which they can leave on their own peg for the week.
 Please write your child’s name on the labels on all children’s clothing especially coats and jumpers.
 Please provide a full change of clothes in your child's bag.

 All children should have a named water-bottle and a named lunch box, if attending lunch-time.
 We politely ask that no nuts or eggs are included in their lunch boxes due to allergies.
 A lunchbox can include a sandwich (or pasta or rice with vegetables/meat in a plastic box), yoghurt, a piece of fruit or chopped fruit in a plastic box, a biscuit and a drink of water or a small fruit juice.
 Please remember to chop grapes, cherries or strawberries in small pieces and include a spoon or fork if needed.
 We encourage children to drink water at school to support children’s dental health.
 We find that this helps children develop healthy habits of drinking water.
 All children will be given fruit and milk, allergies permitting during their session too.

 As we are a school Nursery we start the children learning phonics, Phase 1 and then progressing to Phase 2.
 We also introduce Early Number, shape and counting to the children.
 Please see our Topic Map for further information and do ask if you have any questions about our curriculum and how you can support at home.

 All children have a Learning Journey folder which will hold a record of their learning.
 If you would like to complete a Proud Cloud for your child’s Learning Journey, please do hand them to one of the staff.
 We love to hear what your child gets up to at home and of course their wonderful achievements.